Annual Governance Statement for the Governing Body

 One of the many roles for a governor is reviewing and agreeing school policies.
 This year, and in accordance with review schedules, the Board have considered and up-dated a number of key policies, including SEND (Special Educational Needs), Behaviour Management and Child Protection.

-In regard to attendance, the Board is very pleased to be in a position to report that attendance figures at the school remain favourable when considered against National comparisons.
-Attendance is also very good at Settle CE Primary School.
+In regard to attendance, the Board is very pleased to be in a position to report that attendance figures at both schools remain favourable when considered against National comparisons.

 A Performance Management of the Headteacher is conducted annually, and targets set for the future regarding further raising standards and school improvement.